arviz-devs/arviz/GOVERNANCE.md

 * Make decisions when regular community discussion doesn’t produce consensus on an issue in a reasonable time frame.
 * Make decisions about strategic collaborations with other organizations or individuals.
 * Make decisions about the overall scope, vision and direction of the project.
-* Developing finding sources or spending money
+* Developing funding sources or spending money.

 The council may choose to delegate these responsibilities to sub committees.
 If so they must update this document to make the delegation clear.